-- B.10 (i) Exporters executing turnkey/construction contracts abroad should take the following steps after completion of the contracts: - (a) close the foreign currency accounts and transfer the balances to India; - (b) wind up site and liaison offices opened abroad; - (c) ensure that the guarantees for performance of the contract and other guarantees issued are cancelled and returned to exporters; - (d) liquidate fully overseas borrowings/overdrafts obtained, if any and cancel counter-guarantees; - (e) make suitable provision for payment of taxes, customs and other statutory obligations in the country of project;

-- (f) dispose of the equipment, machinery, vehicles, etc. purchased abroad and/or to arrange their import into India.
-[In case the machinery etc. is to be used for another overseas project, the market value (not less than book value) should be recovered from the project to which equipment/machinery has been transferred.] - (g) recover funds, if any, transferred to other overseas project/s and repatriate them to India. - (ii) A report giving full account of the various steps taken should be sent by the exporter through his bankers to the concerned authorised dealer / Exim Bank as the case may be depending upon the authority, which had granted post-award approval for the project contract within one month from the completion of the project.
-Such report should also invariably be sent to Exim Bank / ECGC where their participation in funded / nonfunded facilities, risk sharing is involved.
-Where the project export proposal was approved at the level of the Working Group, the report may be sent to Exim Bank and ECGC.
+- B.10 (i) Exporters executing turnkey/construction contracts abroad should take the following steps after completion of the contracts: - (a) close the foreign currency accounts and transfer the balances to India; - (b) wind up site and liaison offices opened abroad; - (c) ensure that the guarantees for performance of the contract and other guarantees issued are cancelled and returned to exporters; - (d) liquidate fully overseas borrowings/overdrafts obtained, if any and cancel counter-guarantees; - (e) make suitable provision for payment of taxes, customs and other statutory obligations in the country of project; - (f) dispose of the equipment, machinery, vehicles, etc. purchased abroad and/or to arrange their import into India.
+[In case the machinery etc. is to be used for another overseas project, the market value (not less than book value) should be recovered from the project to which equipment/machinery has been transferred] - (g) recover funds, if any, transferred to other overseas project/s and repatriate them to India. - (ii) A report giving full account of the various steps taken should be sent by the exporter through his bankers to the concerned authorised dealer / Exim Bank as the case may be depending upon the authority, which had granted post-award approval for the project contract within one month from the completion of the project.
+Such report should also invariably be sent to Exim Bank / ECGC where their participation in funded / non-funded facilities, risk sharing is involved.
 The following documents should also be forwarded alongwith such report: - (a) A completion or final handing over certificate - (b) A certificate from the overseas bank regarding closure of the account held with it. - (c) A statement of remittances made to India.
 Bank certificates about repatriation of funds to India should be enclosed. - (d) Tax clearance certificate/No tax liability certificate about the overseas project. - (e) Bills of Entry for re-import of machinery, etc. - (f) Statements of income and expenditure and profit and loss account of the project duly certified by a Chartered Accountant/Project Manager.